Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Case Study

-To enforce the STL tasks on this 5-robot system, we apply the proposed compositional framework by leveraging the results in Theorem \ref{thm:main} and applying the proposed feedback controllers as in \eqref{controller}.
-Note that Assumptions \ref{assmprho1}-\ref{assmp:lipschitz} on the STL formulae and the system dynamics are satisfied, and the task dependency graph also satisfies Assumption \ref{assmp:task}.
+To enforce the STL tasks on this 5-robot system, we apply the proposed compositional framework by leveraging the results in Theorem \ref{thm:main} and the proposed feedback controllers as in \eqref{controller}.
+Note that Assumptions \ref{assmprho1}-\ref{assmprho2} and \ref{assmp:lipschitz} on the STL formulae and the system dynamics are satisfied, and the task dependency graph also satisfies Assumption \ref{assmp:task}.
 We can thus apply the feedback controller as in \eqref{controller} on the agents to enforce the STL tasks in a distributed manner.
 Numerical implementations were performed using MATLAB on a computer with a processor Intel Core i7 3.6 GHz CPU.
 Note that the computation of local controllers took on average 0.1 ms, which is negligible since $\boldsymbol{u}_{i}$ is given by a closed-form expression and computed in a distributed manner.
 Simulation results are shown in Figs.~\ref{fig:robot_position}-\ref{fig:robot}.
 The state trajectories of each robot are depicted as in Fig.~\ref{fig:robot_position} on the position plane.
-The triangles are used to indicate the dynamical evolution of the orientation of each robot.
 The initial positions and final positions of the agents are represented by solid circles, the solid lines between the circles indicate communication links, and the dotted lines between the circles indicate dynamical couplings between the agents.
-In Fig.~\ref{fig:distance}, we show the evolution of the relative distances between the agents (or between an agent and its goal position) as time progresses.
-As it can be seen from Figs.~\ref{fig:robot_position} and~\ref{fig:distance}, all the agents satisfy their desired STL tasks.
+In Fig.~\ref{fig:distance}, we show in subfigure (a) the evolution of the relative distances between the agents (or between an agent and its goal position) and in subfigure (b) the trajectory of control inputs for robot 5 as time progresses.
+As it can be seen from Figs.~\ref{fig:robot_position} and~\ref{fig:distance}, all agents satisfy their desired STL tasks.
 In particular, agents 3 and 4 finally achieved their tasks to reach and stay around their goal point within a certain distance (0.1 meter) after 40 minutes; agents 1, 2, and 5 achieved their tasks to chase and stay close to their desired agents within a certain distance (1 meter).
-In Fig.~\ref{fig:robot}, we further present the temporal behaviors of $\rho_i^{\phi_{i}}(\mathbf{x}_{\phi_i}(t))$ for the 5 robots.
-It can be readily seen that the prescribed performances of $\rho_i^{\phi_{i}}(\mathbf{x}_{\phi_i}(t))$ are satisfied with respect to the error funnels, which verifies that the time bounds are also respected.
+In Fig.~\ref{fig:robot}, we further showcase the temporal behaviors of $\rho_i^{\phi_{i}}(\mathbf{x}_{\phi_i}(t))$ for the robots.
+It can be seen that the prescribed performances of $\rho_i^{\phi_{i}}(\mathbf{x}_{\phi_i}(t))$ are satisfied, which verifies that the time bounds are also respected.
 We can conclude that all STL tasks are satisfied within the desired time interval.